telerik/teststudio-docs/docs-teststudiodev/advanced-topics/ci/jenkins-ci.md

 Build and execute Test Studio tests in Jenkins CI by following these steps:

-1.Install the Java Web Archive (.war) for Jenkins CI.
+1. Install the Java Web Archive (.war) for Jenkins CI.
 Test Studio requires the Java Web Archive version to run properly.
 If Jenkins runs as a service, desktop actions for functional UI tests will fail (there is no desktop interaction).

-2.Create a free-style software project.
+2. Create a free-style software project.
 Create a job and select 'Build a free-style software project'.

 ![Free-style software project](images/fig2.png)

-3.Add a Windows batch command build step.
+3. Add a Windows batch command build step.
 Under the 'Add build step menu,' select 'Execute Windows batch command'.
 You can also use any other valid way that will allow you to start a windows process.

 ![Command build step](images/fig3.png)

-4.Input ArtOfTest.Runner command line command to execute tests.
+4. Input ArtOfTest.Runner command line command to execute tests.
 Under 'Execute Windows batch command', input the ArtOfTest.Runner command to execute your test or test list, including <a href="/features/cli-runner" target="_blank">full path to ArtOfTest.Runner.exe and appropriate arguments</a>.

 ![Arguments](images/fig4.png)